kabads/kabads.monkeez.org/_posts/2015-12-05-encrypt-a-partition.md

     $ cryptsetup --verbose luksOpen /dev/drive/ SECRET_NAME

-Replace SECRET_DRIVE with a name of your choice - this will be referred to later.
+Replace SECRET_NAME with a name of your choice - this will be referred to later.

 Formatting the drive is done as usual